SciencerIO/sciencer-toolkit/README.md

 ## Contributing

 Want to **add a new provider, filter or expander**?
 Looking to improve **the core functionality of sciencer toolkit**.
-We would look forward to include your contributions in the toolkit!
-If you have a suggestion that would improve the toolkit, please fork the repo and create a new pull request:
+We look forward to include your contributions in the toolkit!
+If you have a suggestion that would improve the toolkit just send us a Pull Request!
-1. Fork the Project
-2. Create your Feature Branch
-3. Commit your Changes
-4. Push to the Branch
-5. Open a Pull Request

 If you are looking for an additional collector/filter/expander/provider or just want to report a bug, you can also simply open an issue with the tag "enchament" or "bug", respectively.